comp195/spring-2021-final-project-ai-eye/README.md

 4) Object Detection at Night
 5) Image Denoising with OpenCV
 6) Developing the website
-    - designing it
+    - Design
-    - front page
+    - Front page
     - About us
-    - implementing the algorithm
-    - access to the model
+    - Access to the model
 7) Project Poster

 Special Notes: